smyyhzai/ID_Assignment2/README.md

 - Product page shows all products available✔️
 - Buttons to filter type of products✔️
-- Search bar to filter products
+- Search bar to filter products s
-- Add to cart allows users to add the products to their cart at the bottom right of the screen
+- Add to cart allows users to add the products to their cart at the bottom right of the screen ✔️

 Checkout page (from the cart)